The Graduate Program

 Ancient

-Courses: Students in Ancient history are required to take GR8910 Introduction to History and Historiography in the first year and GR8061 Topics in Pre-Modern European History at some point during the first two years (if offered).
+Courses: Students in Ancient History are required to take GR8910 Historical Method and Craft in the first year and GR8061 Topics in Pre-Modern European History at some point during the first two years (if offered).
 All students are required to take a total of ten courses taken for credit (6 courses in the first year, 4 courses in the second year).
 For students in Greek and Roman History at least three of these courses must be at the 2000-level, three at the 8000-level, and two in ancillary disciplines (epigraphy, numismatics, papyrology, law).
 All students need to plan their courses with their advisor.

 Orals: Oral exams are to be taken in the sixth term.
 Students in Greek and Roman History may choose either of the following routes for the major field.